 The public health share in the country’s GDP lies about 1.28% with an annual expenditure of about 613 billion in Indian rupees.
 India’s healthcare sector with worth over 140 billion U.S. dollars as of 2016 was projected to reach up to 372 billion dollars by 2022.
 These figures had sounded extremely promising a while back.

-Since almost a year, the healthcare of the country has undergone a major setback due to the pandemic.
-The sudden onslaught of the second wave of corona virus has further left the already staggering health facilities to fall onto its knees.
+For almost a year, the healthcare of the country has undergone a major setback due to the pandemic.
+The sudden onslaught of the second wave of coronavirus has further left the already staggering health facilities to fall onto their knees.

 The excessive media coverage about the struggles faced by not only the patients and their family members but also the hospitals has brought this “well-developed” facility under the microscopes of many.
 Today, we are facing a huge shortage of resources in terms of the reachability of hospitals, ambulances, beds, routine facilities in hospitals, equipment for intensive care, and oxygen.
 But, apart from these materialistic concerns, which can certainly be overcome by making new alliances and arrangements, there is still a huge gap of the required skilled professionals in the hospitals of the country which needs urgent attention.

 Though India is the second most populated country, it is a bit sad situation that we do not have enough hospitals with appropriate resources and even less number of qualified doctors, well-trained nurses, specialists, and technicians.
 The reason for these limited numbers could be a different topic of discussion on another evening, but today, let’s not just discuss the problem but also try to find its solution.